 Jessica and Jay were married in 2013 at the Indianapolis Zoo, and they have lived in Noblesville for four years.
 They have two daughters, Ella and Annabell, who are discovering their own love for running.

-Jessica Robinson grew up in Peru, Ind., and graduated from University of Indianapolis with a degree in Psychology and Criminal Justice.
+Jessica Robinson grew up in Peru, Ind., and graduated from the University of Indianapolis with a degree in Psychology and Criminal Justice.
 She currently works in Noblesville in the Insurance field.
 She has been running for approximately four years, but has become more of a serious runner in the past two, changing running from a hobby to a passion.
-She focuses mostly on 5Ks and 10Ks in the area, but most recently she completed 10ks in Seattle and here in Noblesville.
-Jessica is a member of Oiselle Volee, an international all women running team created by the Oiselle clothing company based out of Seattle.
+She focuses mostly on shorter distances, but completed her first half marathon this past fall at the Monumental Marathon downtown Indy.
+Her next races are the Tenacious Ten in Seattle WA and the Maley 5k downtown in July.
+Jessica is an Indiana team leader for Oiselle Volee, an international all women running team created by the Oiselle clothing company based out of Seattle.

 Jay Robinson grew up in Wheatland, Ind., and he graduated from Indiana University with a degree in Business.
 He works in the Keystone at the Crossing area in the Insurance field.
 Running has been Jay’s passion from an early age, running both track and cross country since the age of 12.
-He’s completed approximately 30 half marathons in various states including the 500 Festival Mini Marathon.
-He has also complete four full marathons including the Indianapolis Marathon, Memphis St. Jude Marathon, West Palm Beach Marathon, Wright Patterson Air Force Marathon.
-And, now Jay has his sights set on the Monumental Marathon in November.
-Jay was a 2016 500 Festival Mini Marathon Ambassador, and he is currently an Ambassador for RunFari, an international group that assists in finding deals for runners to plan “race‑cations.”
+He’s completed approximately 30 half marathons in various states including the 500 Festival Mini-Marathon.
+He has also complete five full marathons including the Indianapolis Marathon, Memphis St. Jude Marathon, West Palm Beach Marathon, Wright Patterson Air Force Marathon, and Monumental Marathon.
+Jay is currently training for Carmel Marathon at the end of March & will be completing his first Ultra Marathon this May at the Ice Age 50 Miler in Wisconsin.
+He is a former and current 500 Festival Mini-Marathon Ambassador.